sleeptoken/zettelkasten/Decompiling Android apps.md

 There are a lot of different reasons for why somebody would use JNI.
 1. One is performance.
 2. The other one is to write cross-platform code that also runs, for example, on iOS
 3. sometimes also just the toolkit that was used or the library that was used is only available as `C` or `C++` library.
-We can find the native libraries under resources slip,

-and you can see that for each platfo Army AB X 85 X 80, 60, 64, ha detind shared object here.
+We can find the native libraries under resources lib, and you can see that for each platform `arm64`, `armeabi`,` x86`,` x86_64` there is a shared object here.

-We can't analyze this shared ob

-but we can, for example, load it in

-just run strings on the shared objec
+We can't analyze this shared objects in JADX directly but we can, for example, load it into [[Ghidra]] or just [[strings]] on shared object

-to see whether we can find the string

-after a lot of strolling, indeed, here's our

-password.
-Let's go give a native attempt

-secret,
+### Saving in JADX

+When Saving a JADX project, it's stored as a `.jadx`file, and this file will contain all the decompiled sources of the APK.
+It's a good file format if you want to send your reverse project to somebody else.

+If you have done **modifications** to **symbols** in jadx, you can also export your mappings as `Tiny v2` or as `Enigma` file.
+You can also save all the decompiled sources to a folder.
+You can then, for example, load it into other tools.

+You can export the entire project as a `Gradle` project.
+Gradle projects are especially useful when you want to import the project into a different IDE and read the code there.
+So, for example, Android Studio natively supports Gradle projects.
+Often when you import a project, there will be errors and warnings.
+In a lot of cases, you can Just Ignore those but sometimes something goes wrong and you wanna check the error log to see whether you can spot what's going on.

+If you prefer to use a different IDE, you can also export the entire decompiled source, even as a Gradle project (but it's buggy and often doesn't work).

+Jadx also has a powerful CLI that you can use to decompile APKs headless.
+You can find the CLI option documentation [here](https://github.com/skylot/jadx?tab=readme-ov-file#usage).
 ### References
 [Reverse Engineering Android Apps (hextree.io)](https://app.hextree.io/courses/reverse-android-apps/decompiling-android-applications)